 The perfect way to cap off a pow day in Revelstoke is to hit the local spirits scene.

 The city is home to the award-winning Mt.
 Begbie Brewery, which has been operating since 1996 and is fittingly named after the most prominent nearby peak.
 Time your visit for one of their daily brewery tours, or simply drop in to enjoy dinner paired with a beer flight.

 Another happening spot is Monashee Spirits Craft Distillery, found smack dab in the centre of town and one of the best bars in Revelstoke.
 During the day it serves as a production centre for their whiskey, gin, vodka and cinnamon-infused liqueurs, and the public is invited to tour the facility.

 Come dusk, Monashee turns into a busy bar, serving up an always-rotating menu of custom crafted cocktails.
 Their stiff Moscow Mules topped with rosemary syrup are legendary, and other crowd pleasers include the Ocha Sour (decorated with Instagram-worthy with rice paper art) and Huck Me Baby One More Time which features with a rather risqué design.

 Explore downtown Revelstoke

-The compact city centre is easy to explore, starting at the pedestrian-only Grizzly Plaza.
+The compact city centre is easy to explore, starting at Grizzly Plaza.
 Revelstoke’s most famous residents mark the entrance: three bear statues, which make for a popular selfie stop.